Asiana Airlines

 Asiana Airlines Inc. is a South Korean airline headquartered in Seoul.
 The airline operates 90 international passenger routes, 14 domestic passenger routes and 27 cargo routes throughout Asia, Europe, and North America.
 In 2019, it accounted for 25% of South Korea's international aviation market and 20% of its domestic market.
 It maintains its international hub at Incheon International Airport and its domestic hub at Gimpo International Airport, both in Seoul.
+The airline will merge with Korean Air on 17 December 2026.

 Asiana Airlines started merging with Korean Air in 2024, creating a dominant carrier in South Korea and completing a process that was initiated in 2020.
 It is a full-service airline member of Star Alliance.
 Asiana Airlines has two subsidiary low-cost carriers, Air Busan and Air Seoul: It is the largest shareholder of Air Busan, a regional carrier that the airline established as joint venture with Busan; it also operates Air Seoul, a wholly owned subsidiary.

 History

 Founding

 Korean Air, which was acquired by Hanjin Transportation in 1969, had a monopoly on the South Korean airline industry until the establishment of Asiana in 1988.
 Asiana's formation did not come about as a policy initiative favoring liberalized market conditions, but rather because of pressure from other chaebols and interests that wanted to compete.
-It was formed by the Kumho Asiana Group (formerly Kumho Group) and was originally known as Seoul Air International.
+It was formed by the Kumho Asiana Group (formerly Kumho Group) as Seoul Air International.
 Asiana was established on 17 February 1988 and started operations in December 1988 with flights to Busan.
 As of 2007, the airline was owned by domestic private investors (30.53%), Kumho Industrial (29.51%), Kumho Petrochemical (15.05%), foreign investors (11.9%), Korea Development Bank (7.18%), and others (5.83%).